rajnish1999/Amazon-Clone/README.md

 # Amazon_Clone

 ## Description
-It is a replica of amazon website, where
+It is a replica of amazon website.

 ## Live Demo
 [Click here to open the live demo](https://clone-ca516.web.app/)